 Meet the Current SMU Human Rights Fellows!

 Averie is a fourth-year undergraduate majoring in Human Rights and Sociology and minoring in Law and Legal Reasoning (as a Pre-Law Scholar).
-She will produce a peer-constructed and peer-led sexual education video series, for and by women of color, using the YouTube platform.
+She is producing a peer-constructed and peer-led sexual education video series called Get SexEd!, for and by women of color, using the YouTube platform.

-Sadiya is a fourth-year undergraduate majoring in Human Rights and International Studies (with a focus on Asia) and minoring in History and Women's and Gender Studies.
-She will build a discussion-action group for college students to explore intersections of religion and women's rights, culminating in a spring conference at SMU.
+Sadiya is a fourth-year undergraduate majoring in Human Rights and International Studies with a focus on Asia and minoring in History and Women's and Gender Studies.
+She is authoring a curriculum designed to educate young women in faith communities about issues of sexual assault prevention and advocacy.

 India is a third-year undergraduate majoring in Human Rights, International Studies, and Political Science.
-She will create a new SMU organization to build awareness, provide resources, and facilitate dialogue on the topic of mental health as a human right.
+She is creating a new SMU campus organization called Redefining Mental Illness (ReMI) to build awareness, provide resources, and offers peer-to-peer support around the issue of mental health as a human right.

 Past SMU Human Rights Fellows